 I ended my previous post by suggesting that David exhibited classic signs of narcissistic personality disorder (NPD).
-(Narcissism was named after a character in Greek mythology who fell in love with his own reflection.)
+(Narcissism was named after a character in Greek mythology who fell in love with his own reflection.
+It has been defined as “a mental condition in which people have an inflated sense of their own importance, a deep need for excessive attention and admiration, troubled relationships, and a lack of empathy for others” .)
 I’m not a psychologist and don’t claim to have any qualifications to diagnose NPD, but I have had the misfortune of being the victim of a narcissist so I am somewhat qualified by virtue of my own unpleasant experience to be able to recognise narcissism when I see it.
 I won’t attempt here to detail all the clinical signs of NPD, but will simply outline those narcissistic characteristics which I detect in the story of King David.

 The first thing that alerted me to the possibility, and which I mentioned in my previous post, was that Jonathan seemed to have become infatuated with David from the moment he met him.
 Narcissists are charming people.
 They collect friends easily.
 They are often the life of the party and love to be the centre of attention.
 Everyone loves them, initially, and it’s easy to become infatuated with one.
 If David was a narcissist I’m not surprised that Jonathan thought he was amazing: they are, or at least that’s what they want you to believe, and they are pretty good at winning people over almost immediately.
 In time, however, if you have become a part of a narcissist’s network (a lot of people call it their “web”) you will discover that although they initially seemed to be genuinely interested in you it was only part of a strategy to obtain your loyalty and devotion.
 They are not genuinely interested in anyone other than themselves, but they will show an interest in you in order to draw you into their network because they need admirers and “resources”, people who will loyally do their bidding.
 I noticed in the story of Jonathan and David that after Jonathan’s death, well after it seems, David had to make enquiries about whether Jonathan had any offspring.
 True friends would know that!
 You know if your friends have children, you know their names, you know about their school or career, and if they play a musical instrument.
 But David knew nothing about Jonathan’s children: he didn’t even know if he had any!